mzabani/codd/README.md

 _Codd_ will - when possible - run every pending migration in a single transaction.
 Even if there's more than one pending migration, such as what typically happens when deploying and running migrations in Production, they will all run in the same transaction.

 However, not all SQL can run inside a transaction.
-In Postgres, altering `enum` types and using the newly created `enum` values cannot run in the same transaction.
+One example is altering `enum` types and using the newly created `enum` values cannot run in the same transaction.
 Because of that, there's a way to specify that a SQL migration cannot run in a transaction, as is exemplified below: